Empress Kōken: Naramaro conspiracy and resignation

-In the eighth month of the same year, a commoner from Suruga Province is said to have presented the royal court with a cocoon on which sixteen characters had been woven by a silkworm.
-This miraculous sign prompted to issue an edict five days later, proclaiming the beginning of a new era, the Tenpyō-hōji.
+In the eighth month of the same year, a commoner from Suruga Province is said to have presented the imperial court with a cocoon on which sixteen characters had been woven by a silkworm.
+This miraculous sign prompted the issuance of an edict five days later, proclaiming the beginning of a new era, (天平宝字, Tenpyō-hōji).
 Later in 757, the government promulgated the Yōrō Code, a legal code first begun by Fujiwara no Fuhito prior to 720.
 The following year, Nakamaro founded frontier outposts in the remote northern provinces of Mutsu and Dewa and ordered the construction of a fleet of 500 ships for a planned invasion of the Korean kingdom of Silla.

 Later in 758, Kōken took control of the Imperial Guards from Nakamaro, but was pressured to resign in order to pass the throne to Ōi, who took the throne as Emperor Junnin.
-Kōken, now (Daijō Tennō), also became known by the name Kōya.
+Kōken, now Empress Emerita (太上天皇, Daijō Tennō), also became known by the name Kōya.

 Interregnum

 Unusually for a new emperor, Junnin's accession to the throne was not accompanied by a new era name.
 At the outset of his reign, he presided over the imperial court alongside Kōken and Kōmyō.
 Nakamaro's power grew under Junnin's reign; he became the leader of the Council of State, seeing an appointment both as the Minister of the Right and as the (Taiho), 'Grand Protector'.
-Emperor Junnin was largely under Kōmyō and Nakamaro's political influence; soon after taking office, Junnin granted Nakamaro land and a new name, Emi no Oshikatsu.
+Junnin was largely under Kōmyō and Nakamaro's political influence; soon after taking office, Junnin granted Nakamaro land and a new name, Emi no Oshikatsu.

 In mid-760, the death of Kōmyō—Nakamaro's most influential supporter—threatened the balance of political power.
 After the death of her mother, Kōken began to assert herself politically against Nakamaro.
 Around 761, (Note: Sources variously describe Kōken's illness and healing by Dōkyō as occurring in 760, 761, or 762.) she fell ill and was cared for at a temporary palace near Lake Biwa by a Buddhist monk and healer named Dōkyō.
 He was among the most educated group of the Nara monks, well-versed in Sanskrit, meditation, and esoteric sutras.
 Dōkyō's religious practices appeared to cure her illnesses, and she returned to Nara in the fifth month of 762, where she took up residence at a Buddhist temple.
 She became initiated as a bhikkhunī (Buddhist nun), shaved her head, and began to wear robes.
 Kōken and Dōkyō entered an intimate relationship, but to what extent is unknown; the (an early ninth-century collection of stories) states that they "shared the same pillow", while the merely states that he gained her favor or affection.

 Kōken expanded her political power after her return to Nara, despite her monastic initiation.
 In the sixth month of 762, she issued an edict reproaching Junnin as disloyal and failing to uphold filial piety.
 She transferred much of the emperor's power to herself, stating:

+"For government, the sitting monarch will handle small matters.
+Matters of importance—punishments and rewards—will be mine to command."